 36. The delegation of Norway observed that the analytical summary of the Parties' quadrennial periodic reports was the most important document as regards the actual impact of the Convention at the national level.
 The real success of the Convention being related to how the Parties are able or willing to take on board the intentions and principles of the Convention, it was clear for the delegation that the understanding of the Convention differed to some extent among the Parties.
 Norway commented in this regard that some Parties viewed the Convention as a platform for cultural policies in general, whereas others emphasized the development of cultural industries.
 To Norway, the Convention is a document on cultural policies in general.
-While taking note that many Parties emphasized the cultural industry perspective, the delegation was convinced that the Convention had both power and potential to be a guiding document for both cultural policies in general and the development of cultural industries in particular.
+While taking note that many Parties emphasized the development for both cultural policies in general and the development of cultural industries in particular.
 To conclude, the delegation expressed its wish for more external researchers delving into the periodic reports once they were public in order to analyse how the Parties to the Convention have interpreted and implemented the Convention in its infant stage.